dscamiss/blog/content/posts/attention-lipschitz.md

 In this post, we prove that the scaled dot-product self-attention map is not Lipschitz for unbounded inputs.
 This fact is already known in the literature, for example as [1, Theorem 3.1].
-Our proof is more straightforward, since it avoids computing individual components of the self-attention map's Jacobian matrix.
+The proof presented here differs in two important ways.
+First, the proof is component-free, in the sense that we avoid computing individual components of Jacobian matrices.
+Second, we more precisely identify the parameters for which the self-attention map is not Lipschitz.

 <!--more-->